 Passengers had already begun boarding the plane.
 As part of Group 9, the last group to board, I overheard State Troopers talking to the gate agents, asking if they should get people off the plane or keep boarding.
 As I was beginning to board the plane, we were finally asked to disembark, and directed to remain in the gate area.

 As I returned to the gate, I saw people with Homeland Security written on their jackets, along with the State Troopers and their two dogs who had been there as we boarded.
 We sat in the gate area as directed and were updated regularly by the airport staff.
 At this time, I sat in the gate area with my luggage as close as possible to allow the police dogs to weave in between passengers and sniff at any luggage they needed to.

-After receiving a text that pushed our boarding time back an hour, I was also sent a text and given a card that would help my rescheduled my connecting flight for free.
+After receiving a text that pushed our boarding time back an hour, I was sent a text and given a card that would help me reschedule my connecting flight for free.
 Unfortunately, I lost my seating choice and was assigned to a middle seat.
 I would be lucky enough to get a window seat anyway, as described later on.

 As I rescheduled my flight, the police dogs made their way to the plane, unloading bags and laying them out in rows.
-After having the dogs smell each bag, they separated three out.
+After having the dogs smell each bag, they separated three bags from the rest.
 While we watched and some waiting passengers took pictures, several names were called up to the gate agent.
-Some of us speculated that they were the people whose bags were set aside to be left at the airport, though we had no basis for this.
+Some of us speculated that they were the people whose bags were set aside to be left at the airport.